kaw2k/kaw2k.github.com/posts/setting-up.md

   cd ~/Development/ssc
   mkdir tasks
   mkdir lib
-  touch lib/cli.js lib/task.js lib/settings.js lib/utils.js lib/ssc.js
+  touch lib/cli.js lib/utils.js lib/ssc.js

 Notice how we made a `ssc.js` file.
 The file `ssc` in the `bin/` directory is the entry shell script to our application.
-It's purpose is to call our initialization file which kicks off out application (which is `ssc.js`).
+It's purpose is to call our initialization file which kicks off our application (which is `ssc.js`).
 Open up this file and enter the following code.

 **CODE FOR SSC.JS**

 **STEP TO INCLUDE OUR OTHER LIBRARIES**

 The first few lines of code pull in our required libraries.
 We use underscore for some functional goodness, colors for pretty text output in terminals, and grunt.js's [findup](#) file for recursive searching.
+We then set up a shell compiler object and set it to our `module.exports` attribute.
+This allows other files to require the compiler.

 **INCLUDE LIBRARY IMPORT**